 Postgraduate students follow either a taught one-year course leading to an MA degree, or a research degree, either an MPhil (one year) or a PhD (three years).
 Candidates should have a good initial degree in a Celtic language or a cognate subject.
 Please contact us for more information on scholarships for home and international students.
 From September 2016, a new MA Professional Translation Studies (Q596) course will be available.

-The Department is part of the Institute of Languages, Literature and the Creative Arts (ILLCA).
+The Department is part of the Institute of Arts and Humanities (IAH).
 Our graduates also benefit from this wider intellectual community as well as the collaborative research venture between Aberystwyth and Bangor Universities:The Institute of Medieval and Early Modern Studies(IMEMS).
 Regular research seminars and public lectures are also organised by neighbouring institutions: The University of Wales Centre for Welsh and Celtic Studiesand the National Library of Wales.

 Read about our postgraduates students’ experiences on the Departmental blog.